-We’ve all been there — browsing through a website to look for more info about a product, or just having questions and wanting answers right now.
-That’s where live chat comes in — it’s an effective tool that improves the overall user experience and interaction.
+We’ve all been there—browsing through a website to look for more info about a product, or just having questions and wanting answers right now.
+That’s where live chat comes in.
+It’s an effective tool that improves the overall user experience and interaction.
 Live chat statistics point to a massive surge in its use by companies and users alike, and for a good reason.
-Simply put, live chat has very little – if any – downsides.
-So, take a look at the fresh stats we’ve compiled to see why you should jump aboard the live chat ship if you haven’t done so already.
+Simply put, live chat has very few–if any–downsides.
+So, take a look at the fresh figures we’ve compiled to see why you should jump aboard the live chat ship if you haven’t done so already.

-- 41% of customers expect your website to have a live chat.
+• 41% of customers expect your website to have a live chat.
+(Help Scout)

 Live Chat Stats Rundown

 Companies are well aware of the massive change in customer preferences in terms of communication with brands.
 Companies with live chat support that provide consumers with the possibility of real-time communication are now considered the norm.
-Live chat data from a recent survey suggest that 71% of businesses worldwide are confident that, by 2021, online chat will become the most popular customer service communication channel.
+Data from a recent survey suggest that 85% of businesses will have live online chat by the end of 2022.

-2. Live chat stats point to a whopping 400% growth in live chat usage since 2015.
+2. Live chat stats point to a whopping 150% growth in live chat usage.

-3. The total number of live chats for all businesses handled on LiveChat is a staggering 43,691,473.
+3. The total number of live chats for all businesses handled on LiveChat is over 68.5 million.

 (LiveChat)

-More than half of online consumers in the US, as support statistics reveal, don’t like it when customer service is handled by chatbots.
-Another report says some 8% of respondents had a very positive experience with chatbots, while nearly 14% said they were expecting their overall chatbot interaction to be positive.
+While 41% of customers prefer using live chat, support statistics reveal that 42% of businesses believe that their customers prefer phone interactions.
+Another report says some 8% of respondents had a very positive experience with chatbots.
 Some companies, on the other hand, are successful with human-intermediated chatbots.
 Dutch airline KLM reports a 50% reduction in handle time with agents not needing to type everything.

 (Finances Online)